syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/022_regexp_parser/README.md

 short_title: Regular expression parser
 id: adm-parser-regexp
 description: >-
-    The syslog-ng OSE application can parse fields from a message with the help of regular expressions.
+    The {{ site.product.short_name }} application can parse fields from a message with the help of regular expressions.
 This can be also achieved with the match() filter, by setting the store-matches flag, but the regexp-parser() offers more flexibility, like multiple patterns and setting the prefix